-The Albuquerque-Bernalillo County Air Quality Control Board (AQCB) [is] did not [including] include any additional federal Class I Areas, located on the Colorado Plateau or outside of it, in its 2003 2007 SIP submittal.
-The AQCB [opts] opted not to follow 40 CFR 51.309(g)(4), which [allows] allowed states to incorporate reasonable progress goals for additional Class I Areas into their SIPs [now] in 2003.
-Consistent with the State of New Mexico's approach [(see Section C above)], only the 16 Class I Areas on the Colorado Plateau [are] [included] were addressed in Bernalillo County's 2003 2007 SIP submittal.
+The Albuquerque-Bernalillo County Air Quality Control Board (AQCB) [is not including] did not include any additional federal Class I Areas, located on the Colorado Plateau or outside of it, in its 2003 SIP submittal.
+The AQCB [opts] opted not to follow 40 CFR 51.309(g)(4), which [allows] allowed states to incorporate reasonable progress goals for additional Class I Areas into their SIPs [now].
+Consistent with the State of New Mexico's approach [(see Section C above)], only the 16 Class I Areas on the Colorado Plateau [are] were included in Bernalillo County's 2003 SIP submittal.
+Pursuant to the newly revised 40 CFR 51.309(g), the Department is including in this 2007 SIP submittal, reasonable progress goals for additional Class I Areas, and a demonstration that these goals will be met for the Other Class I Areas in New Mexico.

 [XVI.
-COMPLIANCE / CONCLUSION
+COMPLIANCE / CONCLUSION]

-This report entitled Section 309 Regional Haze State Implementation Plan (SIP) Element demonstrates how the Albuquerque-Bernalillo County Air Quality Control Board (AQCB) will meet the requirements of the final Regional Haze Rule (RHR), found in Section 309 of Title 40 of the Code of Federal Regulations (40 CFR 51.309).
+This report entitled Section 309 Regional Haze State Implementation Plan (SIP) Element demonstrates how the Albuquerque Bernalillo County Air Quality Control Board (AQCB) will meet the requirements of the final Regional Haze Rule (RHR), found in Section 309 of Title 40 of the Code of Federal Regulations (40 CFR 51.309).